 - A professional who is stuck and isn’t progressing.

 - Anyone who is confused about whether he should give his hundred percent or do smart work.

 - All those who struggle in establishing a tedious routine.

-This book’s theme is based on why one should stay on the path of hard work with patience and perseverance.
+This book’s theme is why one should stay on the path of hard work with patience and perseverance.

-Especially if you talk about the professional world, you’re expected to possess skills that are hard to acquire.
+Especially if you discuss the professional world, you’re expected to possess skills that are hard to acquire.

-And to achieve mastery in those skills, you must know what it takes to build them.
+And to achieve mastery of those skills, you must know what it takes to build them.

-It’s way harder to focus and do boring and tedious tasks every day in today’s world.
+It’s much harder to focus and do tedious daily tasks with patience in today’s world.

-This book will also help you realize the power of discipline and monotonous tasks that you do every day.
+This book will also help you realize the power of discipline and the monotonous tasks you do every day.

-In this summary, I’ll share all the lessons that I’ve learned from the book.
+In this summary, I’ll share all the lessons I’ve learned from the book.